Going veggie. Source: Flickr Image

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Beyond Meat’s annual reports published in the investors relation page: Beyond Meat Investor Relations.
+1. All financial figures presented were obtained and referenced from Beyond Meat’s annual reports published on the company’s investor relations page: Beyond Meat Investor Relations.

 2. Flick Images.